ptmt/ptmt.github.com/posts/2025/return.md

 ---
 title: We are so back
-description: I waited for 10 years to resurrect this blog
+description: Waited for 10 years to resurrect this blog
 published: 2025-10-15T10:00
 lang: en
 ---